psg-titech/emfrp-repl/README.md

 ### GUI Emfrp-REPL
 We recommend not to use on macOS.
-You had better to use Linux, or Windows on virtual machines if you use macOS.
+You had better use Linux, or Windows on virtual machines if you use macOS.

 1. Execute `gui/emfrp-repl-gui.py` by Python 3.x.